pnorman/mbtiles-spec/2.0/spec.md

 MBTiles files, known as **tilesets**, MUST implement the specification below to ensure compatibility with devices.

+## Compatibility
+*This section is informative and does not add requirements to implementations*

+Because views may be used to produce the MBTiles schema two implementations may store tiles with different internal details, meaning one implementation may not be able to add to an existing file.

+As a container format, MBTiles can store any tiled data, so data can be stored that an implementation cannot do anything with.
+Additionally, an implementation is not required to handle all compressions the spec allows.

+Relying metadata keys not in the specification can cause compatibility problems.

 ## Database Specifications

 Tilesets SHALL be valid SQLite databases of